ibraAbuKaff/bitbucketDeployer/README.md

 2) Download the script to your project.

-3) Create a POST service :
-add new POST service > enter the URL (http(s)://www.example.php/deployScript.php) (script could be under the root of your project)
+3) Create a POST service in Bitbukcet from repository settings : add new POST service > enter the URL (http(s)://www.example.php/deployScript.php) (script could be under the root of your project)